AlexChaplinBraz/genrepass-cli/README.md

 ## Changelog

+### Version 1.1.0 - 2020-10-19

+- Extracted a library from the binary code.
+- Let the library live at [genrepass](https://github.com/AlexChaplinBraz/genrepass).
+- Created [genrepass-cli](https://github.com/AlexChaplinBraz/genrepass-cli) to host the CLI.
+- Some user-facing improvements.
+    - Can now input more than one path as source for words.
+    - More precise errors and clearer arguments.
+    - Coloured help message.

 ### Version 1.0.1 - 2020-10-13

-- Switch from clipboard-ext to copypasta-ext, adding support for Wayland clipboard [[PR1]](https://github.com/AlexChaplinBraz/genrepass/pull/1)
+- Switched from clipboard-ext to copypasta-ext, adding support for Wayland clipboard [[PR1]](https://github.com/AlexChaplinBraz/genrepass/pull/1).

 ## Builds for other systems